 Ready to bring your amazing feature set for Apple’s review?
 The next step is registering as an Apple Developer.
 For just £79 ($99) a year, you’ll get access to the iOS Dev Center and its many helpful resources like informative videos, troubleshooting forums with solutions from experts around the world, in-depth documentation and samples of code that can help speed up development processes.
 And when it comes time to thoroughly check out your app on actual devices – essential before launch! – being part of this program also allows you to test them directly without resorting back solely to screen simulations or running multiple tests manually across real phones.
 Sounds totally worth it, right?!

 App Store Submission

-If your app is fully tested and meets Apple’s family oriented standards, approval should be simple.
-If, however, approval is denied, they will notify you of the problems by email and you will need to make necessary fixes and resubmit.
+Approval should be simple if your app is fully tested and meets Apple’s family-oriented standards.
+If approval is denied, they will notify you of the problems by email, and you will need to make necessary fixes and resubmit.
 Patience is required in most cases.
-With an average of more than 600 submissions per day during May of 2011, the reviewers are busy and new or upgraded devices can result in an avalanche of new apps all at once, slowing the process even more.
+With an average of more than 600 submissions per day during November of 2022, the reviewers are busy and new or upgraded devices can result in an avalanche of new apps all at once, slowing the process even more.

 Pricing Your App

 You will be required to use one of Apple’s listed price bands.
 There are currently 85 bands ranging from “free” to £599 ($999).
 Apple takes 30% of the selling price and pays you the balance through direct deposit once per month.
 You can increase your income if you enable Apple’s iAD network in your free apps.
 Apple sells and serves the ads and pays you up to 60% of the advertising revenue from your apps.
 Apple also allows “in-app purchases”, which means you can offer a free app with additional features for sale to the customer after download.